stjudecloud/rfcs/text/0001-rnaseq-workflow-v2.0.0.md

         --runThreadN $NCPU \                           # Number of threads to use.
 You must request the correct amount from HPCF first!
         --outSAMunmapped Within \                      # Keep unmapped reads in the final BAM file.
         --outSAMstrandField intronMotif \              # Preserve compatibility with Cufflinks by including the XS attribute (strand derived from intron motif).
-        --outSAMtype BAM SortedByCoordinate \          # Output a BAM file that is coordinate sorted.
         --outSAMattributes NH HI AS nM NM MD XS \      # Recommended SAM attributes to include for compatibility.
 Refer to manual for specifics.
         --outFilterMultimapScoreRange 1 \              # Ensures that all multi-mapped reads will need to share the mapping score.
         --outFilterMultimapNmax 20 \                   # Max number of multi-mapped SAM entries for each read.